ppsssj/InfiniteDesk/README_EN.md

 3. Arrange window previews on the canvas.
 4. Use `Ctrl + Drag` on empty canvas space to select multiple windows.
 5. Drag one selected window to move the selected group together.
+6. Right-click empty canvas space to launch an app at that canvas coordinate.
+7. Right-click a window card to pin it to Quick Launch, open the real window, remove it from the canvas, or close the real window.
-6. Click `Save Workspace` or press `Ctrl + S` to save the current arrangement.
+8. Click `Save Workspace` or press `Ctrl + S` to save the current arrangement.
-7. Click `Apply Layout` or press `Ctrl + Enter` to apply the canvas layout to real windows.
+9. Click `Apply Layout` or press `Ctrl + Enter` to apply the canvas layout to real windows.
-8. Use Native Overlay and Mirror Control when you need more direct control over real windows.

 ## Development